 The President of the Office issues a decision deeming a provision of an agreement model as illicit and prohibiting its usage.
-In the decision, the President of the Office quotes the contents of the agreement model provision considered illicit.
-The President of the Office may define measures to remove the existing effects of infringement, in particular obliging the entrepreneur to: 1) inform the consumers who are parties to agreements concluded on the basis of the model referred to in paragraph 1 that a provision of this model has been deemed illicit - in the manner defined in the decision; 2) make one or multiple declarations of the contents and form specified in the decision.
-A final decision deeming a provision of an agreement model illicit takes effect in relation to the entrepreneur in the case of whom it was determined that they used an illicit contractual provision and with regard to all consumers who have concluded an agreement with the entrepreneur on the basis of the model indicated in the decision.
+In the decision, the President of the Office quotes the contents of the provision of an agreement model considered illicit.
+The President of the Office may define measures to remove the existing effects of infringement, in particular obliging the entrepreneur to 1) inform the consumers who are parties to agreements concluded on the basis of the model referred to in paragraph 1 that a provision of this model has been deemed illicit - in the manner defined in the decision 2) make one or multiple declarations of the contents and form specified in the decision.
+A final decision deeming a provision of an agreement model illicit takes effect in relation to the entrepreneur, whose contractual provision was determined as illicit, and with regard to all consumers who have concluded an agreement with the entrepreneur on the basis of the model indicated in the decision.